kalai-transpiler/kalai/docs/Syntax.md

   * Default is required when arm case values do not exhaustively cover the full space of values for the type
 * Java requires the switch argument to be a primitive or String or Enum (?)

+### Functions / Overloads / Arities

+* Rust requires no overloaded functions
+  - A function name can only be used once -- like C, not like C++/Java
+  - So we disallow overloaded fns in Clojure input (aka a "multi-arity fn" in Clojure)

 ## Functionality omissions due to current lack of need

 ### Enums (or lack thereof)